-The planned financing of the 2020/21 capital programme as at 31 October 2020 indicates that further borrowing of £10,200,750 would be required to help fund the General Fund part of the programme.
-This borrowing has not, as yet, been undertaken as the availability of large investment balances has meant that there has been no specific need to undertake this borrowing thus far.
+The planned financing of the 2021/22 capital programme as at 31 October 2021 indicates that borrowing of £6,409,150 would be required to help fund the General Fund part of the programme.
+This borrowing has not, as yet, been fully undertaken as the availability of large investment balances has meant that there has been no specific need to undertake this borrowing thus far.

 The Council will continue to adopt a cautious and considered approach to any borrowing that it may undertake.
-The Council's treasury advisors, Arlingclose, actively consult with investors, investment banks, and capital markets to establish the attraction of different sources of borrowing and their related trade-off between risk and reward.
-The Council will liaise with their advisors before making any borrowing decisions and then report these to Members.
+The Council's treasury advisors, Arlingclose, actively consult with investors, investment banks and capital markets to establish the attraction of different sources of borrowing and their related trade-off between risk and reward.
+The Council will liaise with its advisors before making any borrowing decisions and then report these to Members.